 Neutrasystem 2 ensures that discharges into the sewer are maintained within acceptable pH parameters by neutralizing the acidic waste with limestone chips.

 Neutrasystem 2 ensures that discharges into the sewer are maintained within acceptable pH parameters by neutralizing the acidic waste with limestone chips.
 The system continuously samples the downstream flow while keeping an accurate, permanent record of pH discharge levels (optional).
 The monitoring device will warn maintenance personnel, (visually and audibly), when pH discharges outside acceptable parameters are sensed.
 Once alerted, maintenance personnel can quickly and easily recharge the main IPEX Neutratank with limestone chips through the access cover incorporated into the tank’s design.

 The system incorporates the following features:

-- UL 508 listed, NEMA 4X enclosure with hinged clear front cover for easy reading and access.
+- UL 508 Listed, NEMA 4X enclosure with hinged front, padlockable hasps, and wall mount flange

-- Continuous soft internal alarm horn, (sonalert type), and alarm silencing button.
-The alarm horn is activated when the probe senses a pH above or below the set parameters, and will remain on until the alarm silence button is pressed.
+- Intermittent alarm horn, (sonalert type), and alarm silencing switch.
+The alarm horn is activated when the probe senses a pH above or below the set parameters, and will remain on until the alarm silencing switch is activated.

 - 5-gallon high density polyethylene, one-piece construction, rotationally molded sample tank.